CSMA/CA handles collisions, CSMA/CD detects collisions

 Instead, 802.11 uses CSMA/CA (Carrier Sense Multiple Access with Collision Avoidance).
 The process works as follows:

-CSMA/CA avoids, CSMA/CD detects
+CSMA/CA handles collisions, CSMA/CD detects collisions

 Wi-Fi 6 handles dense environments